Agent 51

-Agent 51 was an American punk rock band from Poway, California, formed in 1995.
+Agent 51 is an American punk rock band from Poway, California, formed in 1995.
 They released three albums on various record labels before going on indefinite hiatus in 2005.
-Over the course of their career their music evolved from straightforward punk rock to incorporate aspects of classic rock and Heavy Metal.
-At various times during their career the band has maintained a mythology about their origins which purports them to be rogue secret agents, on the run from a clandestine government organization with ties to extraterrestrials.
+The band played several reunion shows between 2008 and 2022, before returning to active status in 2023.
+Over the course of their career their music evolved from straightforward punk rock to incorporate aspects of classic rock and heavy metal.
+The band has maintained a mythology about their origins, which purports them to be rogue secret agents on the run from a clandestine government organization with ties to extraterrestrials.

 Band history

 Formation

 Agent 51 formed in Poway, California in 1995 under the name Area 51.
-Initially the band were part of a thriving local punk rock movement that included other groups such as Blink-182 and Unwritten Law.
+Initially, the band were part of a thriving local punk rock movement that included other groups such as Blink-182 and Unwritten Law.
 Founding members Chris Armes, Jered Herndon, and Eric Davis had attended Poway High School with Blink-182 member Tom DeLonge, and Armes' previous band Openfast had played as openers for Blink-182 on several occasions.
 This experience contributed to the impetus for forming Area 51.